Overview

 In other words, this means that the medical compression applied to the leg is more important at the ankles and decreases going up the leg.

-Generally speaking, graduated compression stockings are considered better quality than non-graduated stockings.
+Generally speaking, graduated compression stockings are considered to be better quality than non-graduated stockings.

 Compression stockings styles: